akash-patel/BetweenTheLines/README.md

 Demo 1 for this project was presented in the EIT Lab in the Engineering Building on April 1, 2014, 10:30 AM - 11:00 AM

+Demo 2 for this project was presented in the EIT Lab in the Engineering Building on May 7, 2014, 2:00 PM - 2:30 PM

 This repository contains all the files necessary to run the website.
 This code can be hosted locally using a program like XAMPP to host an Apache and MySQL server.
-The website is also hosted and can be accessed via http://whiteledge.com which is periodically updated.
+The website is also hosted and can be accessed via http://whiteledge.com which is periodically updated, this was last updated in preparation for the second demo.

+Note: This website is optimized for HTML5.
+Users who are using browsers that do not incorporate HTML5 may find issues with certain features such as the date chooser.
+We recommend using <i><b>Google Chrome</b></i> when on the webiste for the best experience.

-Current features that have been <i>implemented</i> in the design include:
+<h3>Features that have been implemented:</h3>

 -Registration

 -Reservation (Creating & Deleting)

--Elevator Simulation

--Parking Simulation
+-Elevator Simulation (Vehicle entering the garage and being directed to the appropriate floor)

+-Parking Simulation (Vehicle selecting a spot in the garage after arriving to appropriate floor)

+-Vehicle Exiting (Vehicle leaving its spot in the garage and determining if it is leaving early/late)

--Ability to extend a reservation (Payment feature for this still needs work)
+-Ability to extend a reservation

-<b>Features that are currently being developed:</b> (These features are hope to be implemented by early May 2014)

--Improving the payment feature (putting the payment feature on a completely seperate page)
+-Creating a mobile application

+-Administrative portal to allow for quick adding of reservations for easier testing

+<h3>Suggestions for future improvement:</h3>

--Implement the functionality of regular and oversized cars
+-Implementing the functionality of regular and oversized cars

 -Addition of a second elevator

--Create a mobile application with capabilities similar to the website
+-Adding features similar to the website to the mobile application

--Work on creating a database with a foreign key along with better database organization

--Graphics
+-Graphics and ease of us

--Making website more user friendly and easier to navigate; reduce the number of clicks necessary to achieve a task

--Developing an admin portal to allow for adminstrators to view all reservations and modify/add reservations
+-Having the elevator direct the user to the appropriate available spot